Scalable Long-Term Beamforming for Massive Multi-User MIMO: Introduction

 \subsection{Related Work}

 The use of long-term beamforming to reduce channel estimation overhead is well-known and dates back at least to \cite{lozano2007long}.
 Several works have examined multi-user and hybrid analog–digital \ac{MIMO} systems, where only partial or low-dimensional \ac{CSI} is available \cite{visotsky2002space,jafar2004transmitter}.
 Most of the works have focused on the downlink \cite{lozano2007long,li2019physical,lu2017efficient,zhu2023long}.
+Comparatively fewer works have addressed scalable uplink multi-user processing using long-term statistics, especially in the context of extreme \ac{MIMO} arrays with hundreds or thousands of antennas.

+Total energy efficiency for cell-free and massive \ac{MIMO} systems has been mathematically modeled in various works \cite{ngo2017total,bjornson2015optimal,huang2018spectral}.
+These works model the total energy consumption of each AP or base station in a general manner, and the results could be applied in these frameworks.
+In particular, the present study provides estimates on the scaling of computation with the number of users and antennas.

+There is also a large body of work on efficient \ac{VLSI} implementations of \ac{MIMO}.
+A common focus is reducing the computational complexity of the instantaneous \ac{MMSE} detector itself.
+Prominent approaches include hardware-friendly approximate matrix inversion techniques, such as those based on Neumann series expansions, the conjugate gradient method, and Gauss-Seidel methods\cite{yin2015vlsi, wu2013approximate,zhang2018efficient}.
+While these methods effectively reduce the complexity of instantaneous inversion, they still require processing at the coherence time scale.
+The use of polynomial implementations or Chebyshev-based matrix function approximations has also been applied in general scientific computing and \ac{ASIC} implementations \cite{shariati2014low,hashima2020fast,wu2013approximate,kammoun2014linear}.
+Our approach utilizes a polynomial approximation for the long-term spatial covariance, shifting the bulk of the computational burden to a much slower time scale.
 Independent of the computational implementation, this work's derivation of an optimal low-rank projection (see Lemma~\ref{lem:capupper}) from the long-term spatial covariance is novel.

-There is also a large body of work on efficient VLSI implementations of \ac{MIMO}.
-Many of these works rely on sparsity and beam-space processing \cite{dai2021scalable,mirfarshbafan2020beamspace,sayeed2013beamspace}.
+Some literature in the field relies on sparsity and beam-space processing \cite{dai2021scalable,mirfarshbafan2020beamspace,sayeed2013beamspace}.
 This work does not operate in beam-space, but it is likely that beam-space can offer further gains since the matrix multiplications will be sparse.
-Also, the use of polynomial implementations or Chebyshev-based matrix function approximations has been used in general scientific computing and ASIC implementations \cite{shariati2014low,hashima2020fast,wu2013approximate,kammoun2014linear}.
 One contribution of this work is to connect these methods to the requirements of MU-\ac{MIMO} equalization.
-In particular, we show that the distribution of eigenvalues is connected to both power control and the range of SNRs.
+In particular, we show that the distribution of eigenvalues is connected to both power control and the range of \acp{SINR}.

-For space considerations, we have omitted all proofs -- these will be provided in a forthcoming full paper.